-HTC One Developer Edition to jump to Android 4.3, HTC aiming to update U.S. models by end of SeptemberAlex Wagner - Deputy Managing Editor, News Desk
+HTC One Developer Edition to jump to Android 4.3, HTC aiming to update U.S. models by end of SeptemberAlex Wagner - Editorial Director of News and Content

 It's now been a little over a month since the international variants of the HTC One began receiving an update to Android 4.2.2, which brought with it goodies like lock screen widgets and camera improvements.
 Unfortunately for anyone that ponied up for an unlocked or Developer Edition HTC One, those models have yet to receive the same update.
 There's some good news today for those folks, though, as an HTC executive has revealed that his company's got something even better in store.